tabpanelwidget/tabpanelwidget/.github/ISSUE_TEMPLATE/bug_report-for-tabpanelwidget-dot-com.md

 ---
-name: Bug report for tabpanelwidget.com
+name: Bug report for the Web Site (tabpanelwidget.com)
-about: Create a report to help us improve the website
+about: Create a report to help us improve the web site
 title: "[WEBSITE]"
 labels: 'website'
 assignees: thierryk